edgarcosta/CHIMP/README.md

 git clone --recurse-submodules -j8 git@github.com:edgarcosta/CHIMP.git
 ```

+Old versions might not support the `-j8` option, if that is your case, just ommit it.

+## Attach the spec file

-and you only need to attach the `CHIMP.spec`, by doing
+You only need to attach the `CHIMP.spec` file, by doing
 ```
 > AttachSpec("<replace with the installation directory>/CHIMP/CHIMP.spec");
 ```